 The key is striking a balance: listen up and jot down particular phrases you think are important.
 You can then back these up with lecture slides that should be made available once the lecture is over.

 Use a dictaphone

-If you do, it’ll mean more time catching up later on or being frustrated because you don’t understand it.
 By keeping yourself focused in lectures, you’ll feel better knowing you don’t have to catch up later on.

-Underline and capitalise
+Highlight, underline and capitalise

 By underlining and using CAPITALS, it’s easier to make out key points in your lecture notes.

-Type them up later
+Type notes up afterwards